morsehomology/blog-just-the-docs/_notes/2022-09-12-transformers.md

 # 1. Background on Transformers

 ## 1.1.
+Transformers vs. RNN's (Motivation 1)

-Framing transformers as an alternative to RNN’s for “sequence-to-sequence” mapping, e.g., for translation (Idea 1)
+**Idea:** Framing transformers as an alternative to RNN’s for “sequence-to-sequence” mapping, e.g., for translation

 Here, each network will represent a function $f: X \to X'$, where $X$ and $X'$ denote the spaces of input and output sequences, respectively.